-- Due to an increasing popularity of self-administration of over-the-counter bought CBD, doctors and pharmacists should be aware of its potential adverse effects and interactions.
+Self-administration of over-the-counter bought CBD is increasingly popular and doctors and pharmacists should be aware of its potential adverse effects.

-- Information regarding CBD safety is limited to few human studies and information should be interpreted cautiously.
+Information regarding CBD safety is limited to a few human studies and information should be interpreted cautiously.
 Further studies are needed to evaluate the full safety profile.